-Implements Which Policy(ies) LU-1.3; LU-1.9; LU-2.15; LU-2.17 Responsible Department(s) Community Development Supporting Department(s) ber 2022, the Board of Supervisors approved a comprehensive Development Title Community Development Department continues to process additional updates, as Program LU-B: County General Plan Consistency.
+Implements Which Policy(ies) LU-1.3; LU-1.9; LU-2.15; LU-2.17 Responsible Department(s) Community Development Supporting Department(s)

+STATUS: In December 2022, the Board of Supervisors approved a comprehensive Development Title update and the Community Development Department continues to process additional updates, as needed.

+Program LU-B: County General Plan Consistency.
 The County shall prepare written comments to the Local Agency Formation Commission (LAFCO) regarding the consistency with the General Plan of any proposed changes in the sphere of influence or other urban boundaries for governmental entities that provide water or sewer services.
+(RDR/IGC)

-(RDR/IGC) Implements Which Policy(ies) LU-1.10; LU-7.13 Responsible Department(s) Community Development Supporting Department(s) STATUS: The Comm unity Development Department prepares comments upon request.
+Implements Which Policy(ies) LU-1.10; LU-7.13 Responsible Department(s) Community Development Supporting Department(s)

+STATUS: The Community Development Department prepares comments upon request.

 Program LU-C: General Plan Review.
 The County shall annually review the General Plan, focusing principally on actions undertaken in the previous year to carry out the implementation programs of the Plan.
 The review will entail a report to the Planning Commission and Board of Supervisors that includes, if necessary, recommendations for amendments to the General Plan.
+(PSP/PSR)

-(PSP/PSR) Implements Which Policy(ies) LU-1.2; LU-1.3 Responsible Department(s) Community Development Supporting Department(s) Public Works, Environmental Health STATUS: This is an ongoing, annual project.
+Implements Which Policy(ies) LU-1.2; LU-1.3 Responsible Department(s) Community Development Supporting Department(s) Public Works, Environmental Health

+STATUS: This is an ongoing project.
+Currently, the Community Development Department is working on the 6th Cycle Housing Element update and evaluating other elements that will also need to be updated as a result.

+LU

-LU Community Development Element Table 4-1: Land Use • Program LU-D: GIS Database.
+Community Development Element Table 4-1: Land Use

+Program LU-D: GIS Database.
 The County shall develop and maintain a GIS database that identifies, by parcel, land use, infrastructure, and environmental information.
+(PSR)

+Implements Which Policy(ies) LU-1.2; LU-1.3

+Responsible Department(s) Community Development

+Supporting Department(s)

-(PSR) Implements Which Policy(ies) LU-1.2; LU-1.3 Responsible Department(s) Community Development Supporting Department(s) STATUS: The Community Development Department's GIS (Geographic Information Systems) Division maintains Parcel Viewer for relevant parcel information, including zoning and General Plan designations, infrastructure related districts (where applicable), and environmental information.
+STATUS: The Community Development Department's GIS (Geographic Information Systems) Division was recently reassigned to the Assessor's Office.
+GIS maintains Parcel Viewer for relevant parcel information, including zoning and General Plan designations, infrastructure related districts (where applicable), and environmental information.